vercel/commerce/README.md

 ## Shopify Customer Accounts

 This fork is designed to provide a basic implementation of [Shopify's new Customer Accounts API](), which will allow a customer to login into their Next.js Shopify Website to update information and view orders.
-It uses the concepts of Next.js middleware and server actions to implemnt the Shopify Customer Accounts API Integration.
+It uses the concepts of Next.js middleware and server actions to implement the Shopify Customer Accounts API Integration.
 All the new code for the Customer Accounts API is included in: lib/shopify/customer folder, middleware

 The code for this repo is adapted for Next.js from code provided by Shopify

 To Set This Up, please follow:

+1. icons/client components
-1. Get
+2. Get
-2. Set up URLs
+3. Set up URLs
-3.
+4.

 to do: env settings file